 - Multiple ways to receive money in over 200 countries

-The second largest international money transfer service is MoneyGram.
+The second-largest international money transfer service is MoneyGram.
 They have more than 350,000 agents in over 200 countries.
-If you send money using Walmart, it uses the MoneyGram network.
+Sending money using Walmart also uses the MoneyGram network.

 Even if you deposit the money into a bank account, the transfer fees are still very low.
-For instance, sending $1,000 to a Mexican bank account would cost $1.99 to send from my bank account, credit card or debit card.
+For instance, sending $1,000 to a Mexican bank account would cost $0 from an online bank.
+You pay $2.99 to transfer from a credit card or debit card.

-No matter which transfer method you choose, be sure you still pay attention to the exchange rate.
+Be sure you still pay attention to the exchange rate when comparing delivery methods.

 If you want to send instant payment with your credit or debit card, MoneyGram can be one of the best apps because of the low transfer fees.
 While they don’t offer the best currency exchange rates, they are competitive with most of the send-money apps on this list.

-The downside of transferring from your bank account is that the fee may be higher than using a debit or credit card, and the transfer can take up to four days.
+The downside of bank account transfers is that the transfer can take up to four days.

 - Second largest global money transfer service